intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_SAPSybaseASE.md

   * IMDB database name: empty
 * Click on **Next**.

-SAP Sybase ASE in-memory technology is not the same as SAP HANA's in memory technology (or IRIS's in-memory caching).
+SAP Sybase ASE in-memory technology is not the same as SAP HANA's in memory technology (or InterSystems IRIS's in-memory caching).
 When using SAP Sybase ASE IMDB databases, data is NEVER persisted on disk.
-It is 100% in memory which is great for some use cases but it is not fully ACID like IRIS.
+It is 100% in memory which is great for some use cases but it is not fully ACID like InterSystems IRIS.
 So, in order to compare "apples to apples", do not configure IMDB.
 See more about SAP Sybase ASE IMDB [here](https://help.sap.com/viewer/a1237e466dba417da6f0e5504cf9fb83/16.0.3.3/en-US/abbe4beabc2b10149dafe7ac6d63d81d.html).
 That is why we are letting IMDB database size 0.

 Now you can configure some options for this stack we are deploying.
 I have added a **Name** tag with the value **asamarySybaseASE**.